project-akri/akri/docs/proposals/zeroconf.md

 AKRI_ZEROCONF_DEVICE_ADDR=192.168.1.100
 ```

-Currently the service's TXT records are not provided.
+The service's TXT records are not provided by the implementation of the discovery handler.
+The TXT records could be enumerated as additional environment variables but it's unclear how best to represent these, possibly: `AKRI_ZEROCONF_DEVICE_[[KEY]]=[[VALUE]]`.

 The Broker sample enumerates these values to standard output every 5 seconds.